mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-01-20-kernel-patch-and-compile-the-ubuntu-way.md

 As mentioned in other posts, use git, clone the official kernel tree and create a local branch every time you want to try a patch.
 This way I find best for me.

-I'll quickly go the first steps, for a more descriptive walk through see: [A more elegant: Quick and dirty kernel patch and build](http://webby.land/2018/01/19/a-more-elegant-quick-and-dirty-kernel-patch-and-build/) .
+I'll quickly go the first steps, for a more descriptive walk through see: [A more elegant way to build a kernel](2018-01-19-a-more-elegant-quick-and-dirty-kernel.md)
 ```
 $ cd
 $ git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git